himanshupathak95/Event-Scheduler-DApp/README.md

 * Metamask Wallet extension in your Browser

 ## Installing
-A step by step series of examples that tell you have to get a development env running
+A step by step series of commands guiding you to get the development env running

 **Clone this repository on your local machine :**